umutarda/Hacker-N-Runner-/README.md

 ![image](https://user-images.githubusercontent.com/52600067/187773930-2a825523-8515-4c30-b25b-3203661e25ce.png)

 EnemyGun class is a representative of hack object.
 EnemyGun is a gun carried by cars.
-The EnemyGun hack game was thought to be winnable by doing prompted movement in the right way.
+The EnemyGun hack game was thought to be winnable by doing prompted movements in the right way.
 For example 0th movement "right" means drawing a line whose slope is 0 degree +- AngleErrorMargin, 1st movement "left" means drawing a line whose slope is 180 degrees +- AngleErrorMargin, and so on.